nickovchinnikov/react-mobile-app/README.md

 Both presentations (landscape / portrait) but ignoring device type (mobile / tablet)

 3. `mobileDetector(ComponentDesktop, [ComponentMobilePortrait, ComponentMobileLandscape], [ComponentTabletPortrait])`
-For mobile presented two different orientaion (landscape / portrait) but for the tablet it'll be only one view
+For mobile presented two different orientaion (landscape / portrait) but for the tablet it'll one view

 4. `mobileDetector(ComponentDesktop, [ComponentMobilePortrait, ComponentMobileLandscape], [ComponentTabletPortrait])`
-Full version - mobile / tablet presented two different orientaion (landscape / portrait)
+Full version - mobile / tablet presented in two orientaion (landscape / portrait)

 ### If you wanna to low - lvl API

-You can find the next helpfull methods inside
+You can find next helpfull methods inside

-Library based on the [mobile-detect](https://github.com/hgoebl/mobile-detect.js) so everything you can find inside `mobileDetect` method
+Library based on the [mobile-detect](https://github.com/hgoebl/mobile-detect.js) so everything you can find inside `mobileDetect` instance

 ```javascript
 import MobileDetect from 'mobile-detect'